 I actively observe reality for aesthetic moments, rather than constructing the content of an image from scratch.
 This applies to all aspects of my photography, be that commercial client commissions or personal projects.

-All images, from all genres are shot as found, with no intervention or staging.
+Almost all images, across all genres, are shot as found with no intervention or staging.
 The only exception may be a posed portrait where, even then, I aim to capture the person as quickly and as naturally as possible.
 Whenever possible, light is used as found, rather than created to suit.

 What subjects do you photograph?

 I work across many genres expressing my photographic eye, in any situation where I can.